 The City of North Charleston’s Cultural Arts Department is pleased to announce that paintings by Christy Aitken of Columbia, SC, and Liz McKay of Maiden, NC, will be on exhibit at the North Charleston City Gallery from October 1-31, 2019.
 The concurrent solo exhibitions are free and open to the public.

-To Be Human – Paintings by Christy Aitken
+– Paintings by Christy Aitken

 Christy Aitken is a contemporary painter living in Columbia, South Carolina.
 Her exhibit, To Be Human, consists of twenty-three acrylic and oil paintings on wood that depict isolated people, often in fragmented spaces and open landscapes.
 A traditionally trained painter, Aitken uses a daily journaling and sketching practice to step away from her “realistic” tendencies and introduce a looser, more spontaneous style.
 Her inspirations and meditations on deeply human themes – mortality, loneliness, fear of the unknown, and solitude – are expressed using bright, saturated colors juxtaposed with intentionally unfinished portions of canvas.
 Endurance and hope are represented in her paintings through her use of “lost” and “found” lines that connect back in the composition, and the reoccurring symbol of the Loblolly Pine Tree.